rlgraph/rlgraph/README.md

 The ```SingleThreadedWorker``` implements high-performance environment vectorisation, and a ```RayWorker``` can execute ray actor tasks in conjunction with a ```RayExecutor```.
 The ```examples``` folder contains simple scripts to test these agents.
 There is also a very extensive test package including tests for virtually every component.
-Note that we run tests on TensorFlow and have not reached full coverage/test compatibility with PyTorch (mostly due to different shape handling in PyTorch versions before 1.0).
+Note that we run tests on TensorFlow and have not reached full coverage/test compatibility with PyTorch.

 For more detailed documentation on RLgraph and its API-reference, please visit [our readthedocs page here](https://rlgraph.readthedocs.io).